holoviz-dev/blog/posts/mixtral/index.md

 # Conclusion
-In this blog post, we used transformers, llama.cpp, and Panel to create AI chatbots that use the Mixtral 8x7B Instruct model.
-Whether you have an A100 GPU or a Macbook, you can try the Mixtral 8x7B Instruct model and build chatbots right away.
+In this blog post, we used Mistral API, transformers, llama.cpp, and Panel to create AI chatbots that use the Mixtral 8x7B Instruct model.
+Whether you have Mistral API access, an A100 GPU, or a Macbook, you can try the Mixtral 8x7B Instruct model and build chatbots right away.

 If you are interested in learning more about how to build AI chatbot in Panel, please read our related blog posts: